EulerFrog/mew-editor/README.md

 A simple WIP level editor for the game Mewgenics.

 ## Usage
-- To use first select a level.
+- To use first select a level from your local files and click Load or select the New option and start from a blank template.
 - To add tiles click the tile option and left click to place the selected tile.
 - To remove tiles right click the tile with the tile option selected.
 - To add click the Entity option and left click to place selected entity.